|Click here to see WHAT’S ON YOUR BALLOT?||¿Qué hay en tu papeleta?|

 MANASSAS PARK (www.cityofmanassaspark.us, 703-335-8800) One Park Center Ct., Manassas.

-The deadline to apply for an absentee ballot by mail has passed.
+The deadline to apply for an absentee ballot by mail is 5:0pm, Tuesday, February 25.
 If you have already requested a mail-in ballot, that ballot must be returned by 7:00pm on Election Night (send to the Office of Elections or bring to your local polling place).

 To check on the status of your ballot, look up your voter record here.